-RCTC's Automotive Technician major is designed to prepare students for careers in the automotive industry.
+RCTC's ASE Accredited Automotive Technician major is designed to prepare students for careers in the automotive industry.
 They will learn to inspect, maintain, diagnose, and repair, automobiles and light trucks.
-Our goal is to prepare students for the ASE certification test.
+Our goal is to prepare students for the ASE (Automotive Service Excellence) certification test.

-Instruction includes courses in servicing vehicles, diagnosis and repair of brakes, steering and suspension, starting and charging systems, electrical service, engine overhaul, fuel systems, driveline and differentials, clutches, automatic, manual transmissions, air conditioning and welding.
+Instruction includes courses in servicing vehicles, diagnosis and repair of brakes, steering and suspension, starting and charging systems, electronic systems, engine repair, fuel systems, driveline and differentials, clutches, automatic, manual transmissions, and air conditioning.
+A basic welding course is included.

 On-board computer diagnostics along with CAN (controller area network) buss systems are taught.
-Instruction is also given in electronics and other high tech areas such as super charging and turbo charging.
+Instruction will focus on all aspects of auto repair with extensive work on electronic systems www.rctc.edu/program/amt/

 Students seeking the Automotive Technician diploma are required to complete some general education credits as well as the credits of professional or technical courses noted above.
-The full list of required courses can be found at: www.rctc.edu/program/amt/
+The full list of required courses can be found at: